Ancaster incident: Defence's arguments

 Macaulay refused to allow evidence that stated that the attackers were trying to separate Rolph from Mrs. Evans or that they were punishing Rolph for committing adultery, declaring that neither was a legal justification for the incident.
-The defence's arguments would constantly reference this argument hoping that the jury would feel the attack was justified.
+The defence's arguments would constantly reference this argument, hoping that the jury would feel the attack was justified.
 The defence did not try to establish that the accused were innocent of committing the incident.
-Two witnesses spoke about Robertson's involvement with the incident: the sheriff, who overheard Robertson say that he was not present at the attack, and Robertson's brother who stated that he did not think Robertson would participate in this kind of incident.
+Two witnesses spoke about Robertson's involvement with the incident: the sheriff, who overheard Robertson say that he was not present at the attack, and Robertson's brother, who stated that he did not think Robertson would participate in this kind of incident.

 After a short deliberation, the jury found Simons and Hamilton liable and each had to pay £20 in damages to George.
 Macaulay instructed the jury to acquit Robertson due to the lack of evidence presented at the trial against Robertson; the jury obliged.

 Civil trial aftermath

 After the trial, Maitland asked Macaulay to issue a report on the trial's decision.
-Macaulay's report stated that a belief that Rolph was committing adultery was not a strong enough justification for the attack so he refused to allow evidence which addressed this accusation.
+Macaulay's report stated that a belief that Rolph was committing adultery was not a strong enough justification for the attack, so he refused to allow evidence which addressed this accusation.
 After reading the report, Maitland stated that Simons and Hamilton would not be reappointed as judges in 1827 due to their guilty verdict in this case.
 Maitland's civil secretary noted that if the two had grounds to successfully appeal this verdict, they might have been reappointed to the positions.

-In an attempt to regain his position, Simons sent two affidavits from community members which said that Simons was with them the night of the attack and therefore could not have participated.
+In an attempt to regain his position, Simons sent two affidavits from community members who said that Simons was with them the night of the attack and therefore could not have participated.
 Simons stated that he did not call these men as witnesses at the trial because their testimony might have identified other members of the mob, who would have been Simons's friends, and thus caused them to have to pay damages to Rolph.
 Simons also stated that it was a legal strategy to not call the witnesses: the plaintiff was relying on these witnesses to help their argument, so their argument and the awarded damages were weakened.
 Also, if defence witnesses were called to testify, the court's proceedings would have allowed Rolph to give the last speech to the jury before deliberations.
 By withholding these witnesses, Simons's lawyers were able to give their closing arguments after Rolph.
 In April 1828, Maitland appointed Simons as a commissioner of the peace, effectively rescinding his dismissal.